-> - Insert an IV into your vein to deliver a sedative that will make you drowsy.
+1. Insert an IV into your vein and give you sedating medicine to make sure you don’t feel pain.

-- Place a high-definition endoscope through your mouth or your anus, depending on the location of the fistula.
+2. Place a high definition endoscope through your mouth or anus, depending on the fistula’s location.
 Your doctor will observe the images on a screen.

-After the procedure, we will bring you to a recovery room where we will monitor you as the effects of the sedative wear off.
-You will have an opportunity to discuss any results with your doctor before you leave.
+Following the procedure, the care team will move you to a recovery room, where you will be watched carefully as the effects of the sedative wear off.
+You will be able to discuss results with your doctor before you leave.

 - Sore throat